 Crowning Music of Awesome: After almost exclusively diegetic music note that is, only music from an identifiable onscreen source for the whole film (and barely any of it, at that), Carter Burwell's bone-chilling theme finally plays during the credits, and it is perfect.
 Unfortunately, it's almost impossible to hear without simply playing the scene over and over on your DVD, because no soundtrack was released.
 It can, however, be heard in its entirety on Youtube here.

 Designated Hero: Moss is unusual in that he seems to be a deliberate example of this trope.
 He is impulsive, prideful, greedy, and his actions get a lot of innocent people killed as well as ensuring his own doom.
-However, we are not supposed to see him as a hero so much as a greedy, stupid man in a situation far out of his depth and one who is every bit as ruthless as the men chasing him.
+However, we are not supposed to see him as a hero so much as a greedy, stupid man in a situation far out of his depth.
 The only thing he really has going for him is that the man chasing him is a lot worse.

 Fashion-Victim Villain: Regarding the haircut, in the actor's words, "I'm not going to be laid for three months."
 Unlike most examples of the trope, it actually makes Anton scarier instead of laughable.

 "Funny Aneurysm" Moment: In the novel Ed Tom Bell mentions the murder of a federal judge in San Antonio.
 He's referring to John Howland Wood, who was assassinated outside his townhouse by a contract killer named Charles Harrelson on May 29, 1979.
 Woody Harrelson (yes, the son of Charles) would go on to co-star in the film version of the novel.